lawrennd/qig-code/README.md

 ## 🎯 Overview

-This codebase implements the quantum version of the "inaccessible game" described in the paper *"The Inaccessible Game: Constrained Information Geometry for Quantum Systems"*.
+This codebase implements the quantum version of the "inaccessible game" described in the paper *"The Origin of the Inaccessible Game"*.
 The game studies the evolution of quantum states under the constraint that marginal entropies remain constant, revealing connections between:

 - **Quantum information geometry** (Fisher information, BKM metric)
 - **Maximum entropy production** (GENERIC framework)
 - **Entanglement dynamics** (mutual information evolution)
 - **Optimal quantum systems** (qutrit optimality)

-### Key Features

-- ✅ **Genuine entanglement**: Creates and evolves maximally entangled pairs (Bell states, qutrit LME states)
-- ✅ **Pair operators**: Uses su(d²) generators for qubit/qutrit pairs (not just local operators)
-- ✅ **Constrained dynamics**: Marginal entropy constraint preserved to machine precision
-- ✅ **Validated implementation**: Comprehensive test suite with 4 validation experiments
-- ✅ **Interactive notebooks**: Jupyter notebooks with explanations and visualizations

 ## 🚀 Quick Start